Jerusalem archbishop condemns police raid at journalist's funeral

 At a press conference at the hospital, he criticised Israeli police for "attacking mourners, striking them with batons, using smoke grenades (and) shooting rubber bullets".

-Police had stormed the hospital, "disrespecting the church, disrespecting the health institute, disrespecting the memory of the deceased, and forcing the pallbearers to almost drop the coffin," said Pizzaballa, speaking on behalf of the bishops of the Holy Land.
+Police had stormed the hospital, "disrespecting the church, disrespecting the health institute (and) disrespecting the memory of the deceased," said Pizzaballa, speaking on behalf of the bishops of the Holy Land.

 The hospital is owned by the Sisters of St Joseph of the Apparition, a French-founded congregation that has been present in former Palestine and Israel for nearly 200 years.